itera-sd2201/itera-sd2201.github.io/filters.md

 # Filter Competition

+Welcome to the CSCI100 Image Filter gallery!
+All of the below submissions were custom-made by students in CSCI100.
+Students were tasked with designing and implementing an algorithm to modify a given image and apply some creative filter of their choosing.

+Please look through them all, and vote using the form at www.shortl.io/csci100-filter-vote.
+The top 3 filters as selected by voters will receive extra-extra-credit.
+All submissions will receive some baseline extra-credit.

+## Submissions

 **Title**: Bugs <br />
 **Creator**: Daniel Webster <br />
 **Description**: This filter randomly places three bugs on a picture and slightly changes the red pixel values of the image. <br />